 How It Helps: Anti-inflammatory, antioxidant, may mitigate spike protein damage.

-Research Support: Studies show it reduces inflammation and oxidative stress; part of proposed detox regimens..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Studies show it reduces inflammation and oxidative stress; part of proposed detox regimens.

 Caution: May interact with blood thinners.